 In an effort to help humanity take wonderful care of houseplants, here are the most valuable things to know about their care:

-You can start with an organic fertilizer such as worm castings spread on top of the soil around the base of the plant.
+You can use an organic fertilizer such as worm castings spread on top of the soil around the base of the plant.
 Each time you water, a bit of the fertilizer seeps into the soil, effectively acting as a slow-release fertilizer.

 To prevent the nutrients from evaporating from the fertilizer, you can dig up a small crevice around the base of the plant at the top of the soil, put in the worm castings, then spread some of the potting mix over the worm castings to seal it in.